jigripokri/StickyWicket/replit.md

 ## Overview

 This is a full-stack web application for Sticky Wicket Labs, serving as a portfolio showcase with integrated analytics tracking.
-The platform displays various projects in an interactive card layout and provides comprehensive analytics on user engagement, page views, and project interactions.
+The platform displays various projects as "broadcast programs" in a control room/studio themed interface, providing comprehensive analytics on user engagement, page views, and project interactions.

 ## User Preferences